jkibe/recipes/content/menus/september-2021/index.md

 ![Poilane apple tarts](tartes.jpg)

 The cooler weather also opens the door to dipping my toes back into the subtle world of the croissant.
 I've been working on getting those down for two years now, and I'm getting closer.
 They're a lot easier to pull off when it's not incredibly hot and the butter melts more easily than you'd like.
-Stayed tuned for photos there.
+Stay tuned for photos there.

 Last but not least, I should have more adventures to report on.
-I'll be making a trip somewhere interesting for both buisness and pleasure next month, which should be a great excuse to try great places to eat.
+I'll be making a trip somewhere interesting for both business and pleasure next month, which should be a great excuse to try great places to eat.